hujhax/austin-improv-wiki/Troupes/The Varsity.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>The Varsity is a rotating cast of veteran improvisers performing the Armando, a format based on interpretations of true-life monologues.</blockquote>
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> The Varsity is a rotating cast of veteran improvisers performing the Armando, a format based on interpretations of true-life monologues.

 [[Category/Troupes|Varsity]]
 [[Category/Auto-Generated Troupe Pages|Varsity]]